Skip to main content

 • project_doc_fallback_filenames -- Codex reads AGENTS.md by default; falls back to CLAUDE.md for directories without an AGENTS.md

-• network_access = false -- The agent sandbox has no internet access, improving safety for automated tasks.
-Setup scripts retain network access for dependency installation.
+• network_access = false -- The workspace-write sandbox has no internet access during execution

 [setup]